 IoT for Bacteria Against Polluted Winery Wastewater

-Published on by in Expansion Stage
+Published on by Water Network Research, Official research team of The Water Network in Expansion Stage

 South Australian company Factor UTB has developed the technology to alter the treatment environment for winery , industrial and municipal wastewater.